mozman/ezdxf/docs/source/concepts/units.rst

 units to inch and use metric linetypes and hatch pattern.

 In BricsCAD the base scaling of the linetypes is only depending from the
-$MEASUREMENT value, is is not relevant if the unit is meter, centimeter, millimeter, ... and so on.
+$MEASUREMENT value, is not relevant if $INSUNITS is meter, centimeter, millimeter, ... and so on and the same is valid for hatch pattern.

 .. code-block:: python